LeNet-5-28×28 on ESP32

 |---|---|---|---|---|---|

-| C1 | Convolution | 6×5×5 | 1×32×32 | 6×28×28 | tanh |
+| C1 | Convolution | 6 × 5 × 5 | 1 × 32 × 32 | 6 × 28 × 28 | tanh |

-| S2 | Subsampling | 2×2 / 2 | 6×28×28 | 6×14×14 | average pooling (+ learnable scale/bias in classic LeNet) |
+| S2 | Subsampling | 2 × 2 / 2 | 6 × 28 × 28 | 6 × 14 × 14 | Average pooling with learnable scale/bias |

-| C3 | Convolution | 16×5×5 | 6×14×14 | 16×10×10 | tanh, sparse connection map |
+| C3 | Convolution | 16 × 5 × 5 | 6 × 14 × 14 | 16 × 10 × 10 | tanh, sparse connection map |

-| S4 | Subsampling | 2×2 / 2 | 16×10×10 | 16×5×5 | average pooling |
+| S4 | Subsampling | 2 × 2 / 2 | 16 × 10 × 10 | 16 × 5 × 5 | Average pooling |

-| C5 | Convolution | 120×5×5 | 16×5×5 | 120×1×1 | effectively fully connected |
+| C5 | Convolution | 120 × 5 × 5 | 16 × 5 × 5 | 120 × 1 × 1 | Effectively a fully connected layer |

 | F6 | Fully connected | — | 120 | 84 | tanh |

-| Output | Fully connected | — | 84 | 10 | Euclidean RBF |
+| Output | Fully connected | — | 84 | 10 | Euclidean RBF in the original formulation |

-| Layer | Type | Kernel / Stride | Input shape | Output shape | Notes |
+| Layer | Type | Kernel / Stride | Input Shape | Output Shape | Notes |

 |---|---|---|---|---|---|

-| C1 | Convolution | 6×5×5 | 1×32×32 | 6×28×28 | ReLU |
+| C1 | Convolution | 6 × 5 × 5 | 1 × 32 × 32 | 6 × 28 × 28 | ReLU |

-| S2 | Subsampling | 2×2 / 2 | 6×28×28 | 6×14×14 | average pooling |
+| S2 | Subsampling | 2 × 2 / 2 | 6 × 28 × 28 | 6 × 14 × 14 | Average pooling |

-| C3 | Convolution | 16×5×5 | 6×14×14 | 16×10×10 | ReLU |
+| C3 | Convolution | 16 × 5 × 5 | 6 × 14 × 14 | 16 × 10 × 10 | ReLU |

-| S4 | Subsampling | 2×2 / 2 | 16×10×10 | 16×5×5 | average pooling |
+| S4 | Subsampling | 2 × 2 / 2 | 16 × 10 × 10 | 16 × 5 × 5 | Average pooling |

-| F5 | Flatten | — | 16×5×5 | 400 | 16×5×5 = 400 |
+| F5 | Flatten | — | 16 × 5 × 5 | 400 | 16 × 5 × 5 = 400 |

-| F6 | FC | — | 400 | 120 | ReLU |
+| F6 | Fully connected | — | 400 | 120 | ReLU |

-| F7 | FC | — | 120 | 84 | ReLU |
+| F7 | Fully connected | — | 120 | 84 | ReLU |

-| Output | FC | — | 84 | 10 | Softmax |
+| Output | Fully connected | — | 84 | 10 | softmax |

 Filename format: